-On June 23, 2020, under a € 4 billion EMTN (Euro Medium Term Note) listed in Luxemburg and signed on June 22, 2020, Worldline completed two bonds issuances for an amount of € 500 million each.
+On June 23, 2020, under a € 4 billion EMTN (Euro Medium Term Note) listed in Luxembourg and signed on June 22, 2020, Worldline completed two bonds issuances for an amount of € 500 million each.
 The first bond issue is to mature on June 30, 2023 and produces interest of 0.50% on the outstanding principal amount.
 The second bond issue is to mature on June 30, 2027 and produces interest of 0.875% on the outstanding principal amount.
 The proceeds of the two bonds issuances will be used for the pre-financing of the contemplated acquisition of Ingenico and/or for general corporate purposes.
 The bonds are rated BBB by S&P Global Ratings, in line with the corporate credit rating of the Company, and the terms and conditions reflect standard Investment Grade documentation.
-The bonds are listed on the Luxemburg Stock Exchange.
-The amount of commitments available under the Bridge Credit Facility was reduced by the proceeds of these two bond issuances amounting to € 1 billion.
+The bonds are listed on the Luxembourg Stock Exchange.